 Semrush competes with companies like Hubspot (NYSE:HUBS) and Yext (NYSE:YEXT), although they only offer some of the features.

-As you can see below, SEMrush's revenue growth has been very strong over the last two years, growing from quarterly revenue of $40 million in Q1 FY2021, to $70.9 million.
+As you can see below, SEMrush's revenue growth has been very strong over the last two years, growing from $45 million in Q2 FY2021 to $74.7 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-SEMrush's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 82.2% in Q1.
+SEMrush's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 82.6% in Q2.

-That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Trending up over the last year this is a great gross margin, that allows companies like SEMrush to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.83 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Trending up over the last year, SEMrush's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-SEMrush burned through $4.93 million in Q1, with cash flow turning negative year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+SEMrush burned through $8.58 million of cash in Q2 , reducing its cash burn by 13.1% year on year.

-SEMrush has burned through $26.4 million in cash over the last twelve months, a negative 9.87% free cash flow margin.
+SEMrush has burned through $25.2 million of cash over the last 12 months, resulting in a negative 8.87% free cash flow margin.
 This low FCF margin stems from SEMrush's poor unit economics or a constant need to reinvest in its business to stay competitive.

 Is Now The Time?

-SEMrush's price to sales ratio based on the next twelve months is 4.3x, suggesting that the market has lower expectations of the business, relative to the high growth tech stocks.
-We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
-While SEMrush wouldn't be our first pick, if you like the company, it seems that SEMrush doesn't trade at a completely unreasonable price point.
+SEMrush's price to sales ratio based on the next 12 months is 4.3x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
+In the end, beauty is in the eye of the beholder.
+While SEMrush wouldn't be our first pick, if you like the business, the shares are trading at a pretty interesting price point right now.